 5.1.
 Business New Zealand strongly supports the motion that workers should be granted every opportunity to raise their skill levels.
 Any increases or extensions of the minimum wage rate distort the labour market by reducing jobs, and directly conflict with promoting economic growth.
 We believe that Government focus should be on increased access to training and employment for young people, and that the youth minimum wage rate should be abolished so that the restriction on employment of young persons is removed.
-Young people would not then be required to achieve a certain level of productivity in order to enter the workforce and would be better able to proceed to gain skills and experience to further them in the labour market.

-We are opposed to extending minimum wage coverage to those undertaking at least 60 credits of training towards a qualification on the National Qualifications.
+Young people would not then need to achieve a certain level of productivity in order to support their entry into the workforce and would be better able to proceed to gain skills and experience to further them in the labour market.
+We are opposed to extension that occurred in 2003 regarding minimum wage coverage to those undertaking at least 60 credits of training towards a qualification on the National Qualifications.
 We also believe that Statistics New Zealand be given funding for development of a Real Disposable Income Index.